dennisbruinen/swipo/README.md

 #Swipo

 ##Introduction
-Swipo is a simple plugin that can be used to initiate different carousels.
+Swipo is a simple plugin that can be used to initiate different types of carousels.
 It works on a lot of devices and is very lightweight thanks to CSS3.

 ##Dependencies
 Swipo needs the following javascript libraries: